Different uses for voting

-The two (teal) people who had voted L now vote for M.
+The two (teal) who had voted L now vote for M.

 Only four “wasted votes” fail to elect anyone.

-Did the plurality election waste more votes?
-Yes, No.
+Did the plurality election waste more votes, Yes, or No?

 So did the runoff result in a stronger mandate?
-Yes, No.
+Yes, or No?

 Candidate M wins the runoff.

-The simulation pages will show more tallies with two and even three issue dimensions.
+The slides on simulation games and research will show more tallies with two and even three issue dimensions.